aryabyte21/gowhale/readme.md

 Go’s garbage collector means DevOps/SRE teams don’t have to worry about memory management.
 And Go’s automatic documentation generator (godoc) makes code self-documenting–lowering maintenance overhead and establishing best practices from the get-go.

+how to do this!!

+Create a folder for your code
+To begin, create a project for the code you’ll write.

+Open a command prompt and change to your home directory.

+On Linux or Mac:

+$ cd
+On Windows:

+C:\> cd %HOMEPATH%
+Using the command prompt, create a directory for your code called web-service-gin.

+$ mkdir web-service-gin
+$ cd web-service-gin
+Create a module in which you can manage dependencies.

+Run the go mod init command, giving it the path of the module your code will be in.

+$ go mod init example/web-service-gin
+go: creating new go.mod: module example/web-service-gin
+This command creates a go.mod file in which dependencies you add will be listed for tracking.
+For more about naming a module with a module path, see Managing dependencies.

+Next, you’ll design data structures for handling data.

+Create the data
+To keep things simple for the tutorial, you’ll store data in memory.
+A more typical API would interact with a database.

+Note that storing data in memory means that the set of albums will be lost each time you stop the server, then recreated when you start it.

+Write the code
+Using your text editor, create a file called main.go in the web-service directory.
+You’ll write your Go code in this file.

+Into main.go, at the top of the file, paste the following package declaration.

+package main
+A standalone program (as opposed to a library) is always in package main.

+Beneath the package declaration, paste the following declaration of an album struct.
+You’ll use this to store album data in memory.

+Struct tags such as json:"artist" specify what a field’s name should be when the struct’s contents are serialized into JSON.
+Without them, the JSON would use the struct’s capitalized field names – a style not as common in JSON.

+// album represents data about a record album. type album struct {
+    ID     string  `json:"id"`
+    Title  string  `json:"title"`
+    Artist string  `json:"artist"`
+    Price  float64 `json:"price"`
+}
+Beneath the struct declaration you just added, paste the following slice of album structs containing data you’ll use to start.

+// albums slice to seed record album data. var albums = []album{
+    {ID: "1", Title: "Blue Train", Artist: "John Coltrane", Price: 56.99}, {ID: "2", Title: "Jeru", Artist: "Gerry Mulligan", Price: 17.99}, {ID: "3", Title: "Sarah Vaughan and Clifford Brown", Artist: "Sarah Vaughan", Price: 39.99}, }
+Next, you’ll write code to implement your first endpoint.